Georgia Tech: Modern history

-Under President Blake Ragsdale Van Leer's tenure, Tech went through a significant change, expanded its campus with new facilities, added new engineering courses, and became the largest engineering institute in the South and the third largest in the US.
-The first Ph.D. was awarded in 1950 in electrical engineering.
-Van Leer also admitted the first female students to regular classes in 1952 and began steps toward integration.
+During President Blake Ragsdale Van Leer's tenure, Georgia Tech expanded its campus with new facilities, added new engineering courses, and became the largest engineering institute in the South and the third largest in the United States.
+The first Georgia Tech Ph.D. was awarded in 1950 in electrical engineering.
+Van Leer also admitted the first female students to regular classes in 1952 and began steps toward racial integration.
 He stood up to Georgia governor Marvin Griffin's demand to bar Bobby Grier from participating in the 1956 Sugar Bowl game between Georgia Tech and Grier's University of Pittsburgh.
-After Van Leer's death, his wife Ella Lillian Wall Van Leer bought a house on campus and opened it to female students to support their success.
+After Van Leer's death, his wife, Ella Lillian Wall Van Leer, bought a house on campus and opened it to female students.
 She also set up the first sorority on campus along with a Society of Women Engineers chapter.
-In 1968 women could enroll in all programs at Tech.
+In 1968, women could enroll in all programs at Georgia Tech.
 Industrial Management was the last program to open to women.
 The first women's dorm, Fulmer Hall, opened in 1969.
-Rena Faye Smith, appointed as a research assistant in the School of Physics in 1969 by Dr. Ray Young, in X-Ray Diffraction, became the first female faculty member (research) in the School of Physics.
-She went on to earn a Ph.D. at Georgia State University and taught physics and instructional technology at Black Hills State University – 1997–2005 as Rena Faye Norby.
-She served as a Fulbright Scholar in Russia 2004–2005.
-Women constituted 30.3% of the undergraduates and 25.3% of the graduate students enrolled in Spring 2009.
+Rena Faye Smith, appointed as a research assistant in 1969 by R.A.
+Young in X-ray diffraction, became the first female faculty member (research) in the School of Physics.
+She went on to earn a Ph.D. at Georgia State University and taught physics and instructional technology at Black Hills State University from 1997 to 2005 as Rena Faye Norby.
+She served as a Fulbright Scholar in Russia in 2004–2005.
+By Spring 2009, women constituted 30.3% of the undergraduates and 25.3% of the graduate students.

 In 1959, a meeting of 2,741 students voted by an overwhelming majority to endorse integration of qualified applicants, regardless of race.
-In September 1961, nine months after the University of Georgia's violent integration, Ralph A. Long Jr., Lawrence Williams, and Ford C. Greene enrolled at Tech, becoming the first African American students at Tech.
-Ronald Yancey enrolled the next year and in 1965 became the university's first African American graduate.Georgia Tech became the first university in the Deep South to desegregate without a court order.
-In the 1967–68 academic year 28 students out of 7,526 were black.
-In 1968, William Peace became the first black instructor and Marle Carter became the first black member of the homecoming court.
-In 1964, Dr. Calvin Huey became the first black player to play at Grant Field when he took the field for Navy.
-The first black person to play for Georgia Tech was Eddie McAshan in 1970.
+In September 1961, nine months after the University of Georgia's violent integration, Ralph A. Long Jr., Lawrence Williams, and Ford C. Greene enrolled at Georgia Tech, becoming the first African American students at Georgia Tech.
+Ronald Yancey enrolled the next year and in 1965 became the university's first African American graduate.
+Georgia Tech became the first university in the Deep South to desegregate without a court order.
+In the 1967–68 academic year, 28 students out of 7,526 were Black.
+In 1968, William Peace became the first Black instructor, and Marle Carter became the first Black member of the homecoming court.
+In 1964, Calvin Huey became the first Black player to play at Grant Field when he took the field for Navy.
+The first Black person to play for Georgia Tech was Eddie McAshan in 1970.

-Similarly, there was little student reaction at Georgia Tech to the Vietnam War and United States involvement in the Cambodian Civil War.
-The student council defeated a resolution supporting the Vietnam Moratorium, and the extent of the Tech community's response to the Kent State shooting was limited to a student-organized memorial service, though the institute was ordered closed for two days, along with all other University System of Georgia schools.